 8. Share your stories

+Collaborative spaces, quiet zones and healthy lunches are all examples of how an organisation can improve the working environment for its employees.
 The better the workspace, the more productive and happy your employees will be.
-Even if your workforce is increasingly working from a remote location it’s important to make the office a pleasant place to be for those employees working in it.
+Even if your people are increasingly working from remote locations, it’s important to make the office a pleasant place to be for those employees working in it.

 Quick wins include: